fredericojordan/cdd-calculator/README.md

 ## CDH

-If the intention is to get the value for CDH, you can set the global variable "CDH" as True.
+If the intention is to get the value for CDH (Cooling Degree Hours), you can set the global variable "CDH" as True.